 - The pollen grains should be light and non-sticky.

 - An anther should be exposed outside so that the dispersal of pollen grains by the wind currents become easy.

 Water pollination occurs very rarely.
-It is limited only in the 30 genera of monocotyledons.
-It occurs mostly in the aquatic plants like Vallisneria, Hydrilla and Zostera etc. In water pollination, the male anther sheds its pollen grains on the water surface.
+It is limited only to the 30 genera of monocotyledons.
+It occurs mostly in aquatic plants like Vallisneria, Hydrilla and Zostera etc. In water pollination, the male anther sheds its pollen grains on the water surface.
 Some of the pollen grains reach the female’s stigma by the passive water current.

 - The flowers are usually dull in colour.